bmazzarol/Bunsen-Burner/README.md

 ## Getting Started

-To use this library, simply include `BunsenBurner.dll` in your project or grab it from NuGet (Coming Soon), and add this to the top of each test `.cs` file that needs it:
+To use this library, simply include `BunsenBurner.dll` in your project or grab it from [NuGet](https://www.nuget.org/packages/BunsenBurner/), and add this to the top of each test `.cs` file that needs it:

 ```C#